Phonon modal analysis of thermal transport in ThO2 with point defects using equilibrium molecular dynamics: Methods

 The procedure is shown in FIG. \ref{fig:1}.
-In BTE-NMA (FIG. \ref{fig:1}a), $\mathbf{v}_{g,n}$ and $\mathbf{e}_{j,n}$ are derived from LD, and the atomic trajectory $u_{j}(t)$ is obtained from EMD simulation.
-For the EMD, we first thermalize the supercell structure for 200 ps at a specific temperature under canonical ensemble (NVT).
-Here, thermal expansion is ignored, due to the low-temperature range ($<0.2 ~T_m$ where $T_m$ is the melting point) considered in this study.
-Then the atomic trajectory is recorded for 400 ns under microcanonical ensemble (NVE).
-Such trajectory information is post-analyzed, considering phonon eigenvectors and group velocities.
-In GKMA (FIG. \ref{fig:1}b), after the same relaxation procedure for the supercell, the eigenvectors are incorporated in the equilibrium process and phonon modal flux (Eq. (\ref{eq_gkma_heatflux})) is calculated on the fly to reduce computation cost \cite{Seyf2019}.
+In GKMA (FIG. \ref{fig:1}a), after the same relaxation procedure for the supercell, the eigenvectors are incorporated in the equilibrium process and the phonon modal flux (Eq. (\ref{eq_gkma_heatflux})) is calculated on the fly to reduce computation cost \cite{Seyf2019}.
 Then the phonon modal thermal conductivity can be calculated using the GK formula.
 Periodic boundary conditions are set up in all MD simulations.
 To ensure statistical quality, 100 independent simulations from different random seeds are performed for each temperature and point defect combination.

-The size effect is considered with supercells at three sizes, containing 324 (3$\times$3$\times$3 conventional unit cells), 768 (4$\times$4$\times$4 conventional unit cells), and 1500 (5$\times$5$\times$5 conventional unit cells) atoms, respectively.
-Correspondingly, three concentrations of point defects are achieved, i.e., 1/324 (0.31\%), 1/768 (0.13\%), and 1/1500 (0.067\%).
+In RTA-NMA (FIG. \ref{fig:1}b), $\mathbf{v}_{g,n}$ and $\mathbf{e}_{j,n}$ are derived from LD of the defect-free supercell, and the atomic trajectory $u_{j}(t)$ is obtained from EMD simulation.
+For EMD, we first thermalize the supercell structure for 200 ps at a specific temperature under the canonical ensemble (NVT).
+Here, thermal expansion is ignored due to the low-temperature range ($<0.2 ~T_m$ where $T_m$ is the melting point) considered in this study.
+Then, the atomic trajectory is recorded for 400 ns under the microcanonical ensemble (NVE) using the functionality available in the LAMMPS package \cite{LAMMPS}.
+Such trajectory information is post-analyzed, considering phonon eigenvectors and group velocities.

+As a first approximation, we will quantify the change in thermal conductivity due to temperature and defects via Eq. (\ref{eq_abc}) \cite{Bakker1997,Liu2016,Hurley2022}, where $T$ is temperature, $x$ is the fraction of point defects, $b$ (in unit m/W) describes the intrinsic phonon-phonon scattering and theoretically remains constant, $c$ (in unit mK/W) describes phonon-defect scattering, and $a$ (in unit mK/W) describes all other effects that affect thermal transport.
 The temperature range is set at 250-700 K to avoid defect migration during the simulation process, which can complicate the phonon analysis.

-As a first approximation, the change in thermal conductivity due to inﬂuence of temperature is commonly described by Eq. (\ref{eq_abc}) \cite{Bakker1997,Liu2016,Hurley2022}, where $x$ is the fraction of point defect, $b$ (in unit m/W) describes the intrinsic phonon-phonon scattering and theoretically remains constant, $c$ (in unit mK/W) describes the phonon-defect scattering, and $a$ (in unit mK/W) describes the effects of all other effects that affect thermal transport.